 Grounded in academics and linked to real life, Learning to Give lessons and resources apply from kindergarten through high school.
 Our mission is to provide quality, inspirational, and field tested tools to help K-12 teachers educate, equip, and empower their students to be giving and caring citizens.

-LearnPhilanthropy is a marketplace of knowledge and tools designed to help you: Be more successful in your current role and your career path, Introduce newcomers to the field and guide learning within your organization, and Learn together with field leaders and peers, and keep up on emerging trends.
+LearnPhilanthropy is a marketplace of knowledge and tools for grantmaker learning designed to help: Grantmakers be more successful in their current role and career path, Introduce newcomers to the philanthropic field and guide learning within organizations, and Grantmakers learn together with field leaders and peers, and keep up on emerging trends.

 Mission Investors Exchange is the leading impact investing network for foundations dedicated to deploying capital for social and environmental change.
 With over 200 members, we provide resources, inspiration, and connections to help our members increase the scale and impact of their impact investing practice.
 Members come to Mission Investors Exchange and each other for best practices, new investment opportunities, deal partnerships, and innovations in impact investing around the world.